THE HUB TEAM

 Biomass Policy Fellow

-Joanna is the Biomass Policy Fellow for the Supergen Bioenergy Hub and provides a crucial role in connecting the research community and policy makers working in areas relating to sustainable biomass supply and utilisation.
-Joanna’s links with key government departments enable the hub to work directly with the policy-makers coordinating responses to consultations and produce briefing papers on current policy related to bioenergy.
+Freya is the Biomass Policy Fellow for the Supergen Bioenergy Hub and provides a crucial role in connecting the research community and policymakers working in areas relating to sustainable biomass supply and utilisation.
+Freya’s links with key government departments enable the Hub to work directly with the policymakers.
+She is also responsible for coordinating responses to consultations and producing briefing papers on current policy related to biomass and bioenergy.

 Catriona Heaton